1

 Wages

 Wages subject to Colorado wage withholding requirements generally include any wages subject to federal wage withholding requirements.
 Wages subject to federal wage withholding requirements generally include all compensation paid by an employer to an employee for services performed.
 The compensation may be paid in cash or made in other forms.
 Salaries, vacation allowances, bonuses, commissions, and fringe benefits are all forms of compensation subject to Colorado and federal wage withholding requirements.
-Please see IRS Publication 15 (Circular E), Employer’s Tax Guide for additional information about wages and compensation that are subject to wage withholding requirements.
+See IRS Publication 15 (Circular E), Employer’s Tax Guide for additional information about wages and compensation that are subject to wage withholding requirements.

 Exempt wages